no-more-secrets/parsco/README.md

 Building
 ========

+Since C++20 coroutines are a relatively new feature, compiler support is currently not perfect.

-As of 2021-08-06, this library has only been tested on Clang 12 and GCC 11.1.
-The library runs well with Clang, but unfortunately GCC's coroutine support is still generally too buggy to run this reliably.
-Not tested with MSVC.
+As of August, 2021, this library has only been tested successfully on Clang trunk and (partially successfully) with GCC 11.1.
+The library runs well with Clang, but unfortunately GCC's coroutine support is still generally too buggy to run this reliably, though it does seem to be able to run the "hello world" parser example.

+Not yet tested with MSVC.

 Combinator Reference
 ====================